alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

 You could see in the exercise before that the dynamic forecast of an AR-Model converges very fast to its mean and hence provides not much value for predictions which are more than a couple of steps ahead of the present.
-For MA-Models there is even less dependence over time.
+This is true for all members of the ARMA(p,q) family.
 For this reason ARMA-Models are usually used to perform 1-step-ahead forecasts.
 What we want to do here is to produce 1-step-ahead forecasts for the entire test sample.
 This can be done as follows:

 1. Estimate the model coefficients on the training data (all data up to time $T$)
 2. Use the estimated model and all Information available up to time $T$ to predict $y_{T+1}$
 3. Use the estimated model and all Information available up to time $T+1$ to predict $y_{T+2}$
 4. Continue until you have for every observation in the test data a prediction.

-You accomplish that with the function Arima:
+This can be accomplish by using the function Arima from the `forecast`:
 ```
 Arima(data, model = estimated_model)
 ```
-As data you should provide the complete detrended and deseasonalized data set (not only the test data) because otherwise there would be especially for the first couple of forecasts nothing to condition on (i.e. in the AR(1) case  $y_{T+1} = c + \phi y _{T} + \epsilon _t$ you need $y _T$ which is the last observation of the training data).
+As data you should provide the complete detrended and deseasonalized data set (not only the test data) because otherwise there would be especially for the first couple of forecasts nothing to condition on (e.g. in the AR(1) case  $y_{T+1} = c + \phi y _{T} + \epsilon _t$ you need $y _T$ which is the last observation of the training data).

 `@instructions`
-- Fit an ARMA(1,1) model to the training data
+- Fit an ARMA(1,1) model to the training data.
-- Use the estimated model to compute 1-step-ahead forecasts for the entire test set (`all_random`)
+- Use the estimated model to compute 1-step-ahead predictions for the entire data set (`all_random`).
+You can access those with `fitted()`.
+Assign the result to `one_step_ahead_all`.
-- Extract only the predictions for the test data by using `window()`
+- Extract only the predictions for the test data  using `window()`.
+Assign the result to `one_step_ahead_test`.

 `@hint`